A young adaptive athlete is aiming a rifle and being coached by an older person standing behind them

 • SH2 (Rifle): This sport class is for rifle events only, and is designated to athletes with upper limb impairment (which necessitates them to use a shooting stand to support the rifle), all or not in combination with lower limb impairment.
 SH2 shooters unable to load pellets into their air rifle, are allowed to have assistants who load the rifle for them before each shot.

 • SH-VI (Rifle): This sport class is designated to athletes with a vision impairment for competition in Rifle events.
-Athletes may utilize the SCATT or ECO-AIMS audible tone targeting system.
+Athletes may utilize the ECO-AIMS or VIASS audible tone targeting system.
 Athletes may use a sling to support the rifle.

 Trap Shooting